 X-rays and CT scans both use similar technology, but the difference is monumental.
 X-ray creates a 2-dimensional image of hard tissue (teeth and bone).
 The CT creates astonishingly detailed 3-dimensional images of hard and soft tissue.

 CT Cone Beam imaging is extremely safe and emits ultra-low radiation.
 In fact, you get more radiation from a 5 minute walk outdoors.
 The cone-shaped beam of the CT works by taking hundreds of tiny slices of information, each at a different depth, then it assembles all of this into a virtual model that can be examined in layers, 0.3 millimeters at a time.
 These images allow us to see blood vessels, nerves, infections, microscopic fractures, and tumors that could never be diagnosed with traditional x-rays alone.
 We use the PreXion3D Excelsior CBCT Scanner in our office.

-At OASIS Modern Dentistry, we still use digital x-rays on occasion, but we always take advantage of cone beam technology before beginning any surgical treatment.
+At OASIS Modern Dentistry and Orthodontics, we still use digital x-rays on occasion, but we always take advantage of cone beam technology before beginning any surgical treatment.
 This minimizes risks and ensures that there are no surprises during surgery.